plerohellec/dbdump_archiver/README.md

     $ gem install dbdump_archiver

+## Requirements
+Your Postgresql databases must have a user/role with CONNECT and SELECT privileges to the databases you want backed up.

+`pg_dump` must be available on the machine running the gem.
+Path to the executable can be specified in the config file.

 ## Usage
-Your Postgres install must have a user with CONNECT and SELECT privileges to the databases you want backed up.

 Create a directory where to store the dump file, for example `./dumps`.

 Create a configuration file `archiver.yml`.